-The NWS makes use of marine reports from 172 U.S. Coast Guard stations.
-These sites range from fully automated stations to manned locations.
-These data flow through a high-speed collection network to the NWS, which disseminates the reports as collectives via AFOS.
-Coast Guard stations have provided weather observations to the NWS for decades; the Coast Guard allows the NWS to install automated observing systems at its sites.
-New automated observing sites are also being added.
-NWS and the NOAA Data Buoy Center (NDBC) developed the C-MAN program, to install sensors, payloads, and satellite communications equipment similar to the instrumentation on ocean buoys at about 100 coastal headland stations and 8 Large Navigational Buoys (LNB, former lightships).
-Thirty-nine automated headland sites plus the LNB's are now operational; automation of the remaining 66 sites will depend on the outcome of future budget initiatives.
+NWS uses marine reports from 172 U.S. Coast Guard stations, which range from fully automated stations to manned locations.
+The data flow through-a high-speed collection network to NWS, which disseminates the reports as collectives via AFOS.
+Coast Guard stations have provided weather observations to NWS for decades; the Coast Guard has allowed NWS to install automated observing systems at its sites.
+NWS and the NOAA Data Buoy Center (NDBC) developed the C-MAN program to install sensors, payloads, and satellite communications equipment similar to the instrumentation on ocean buoys at about 100 coastal headland stations and 8 Large Navigational Buoys (LNB, former lightships).
+Thirty-nine automated headland sites plus the LNBs are now operational; automation of the remaining 66 sites will depend on the outcome of future budget initiatives.